Constraints on the annihilation of heavy dark matter in dwarf spheroidal galaxies with gamma-ray observations: results and discussion

 \section{results and discussion}

-We find no significant (i.e. TS$\geq$25) gamma-ray signal from the directions of the 8 dSphs.
+We find no significant (i.e. TS$\geq$25) gamma-ray signal from the secondary emission of DM annihilation in the directions of the 8 dSphs.
 For a series of DM masses of $10^2 - 10^5$ TeV, we derive the 95\% CL upper limits for the DM annihilation cross section of $e^+e^-$, $b\bar{b}$ and $\tau^+\tau^-$ channels.
-For single-source analysis, we find that the observation of Ursa Minor gives the strongest constraints (as shown in \figurename{} \ref{fig:8radiation}, the expected signal from Ursa Minor is one of the highest among the 8 sources for a given cross-section).
-The combined analysis of eight dSphs yields constraints about three times stronger than those of Ursa Minor.
+For the single-source analysis, we find that the observations of Sextans and Fornax give the strongest constraints for the $b\bar{b}\,/\,\tau^+\tau^-$ and $e^+e^-$ channels, respectively.
+The combined analysis of eight dSphs yields constraints about three times stronger than the best single-source constraints.
 The results of the combined analysis are shown in \figurename{} \ref{fig:diff_result}.
 For the $e^+e^-$ or $\tau^+\tau^-$ channel, the exclusion line in the figure has a break close to $m_\chi=10^5\,{\rm TeV}$, mainly because the synchrotron radiation starts to become dominant over IC as the mass increases to $\gtrsim3\times10^4\,{\rm TeV}$.

-Compared to the existing limits in the $10^2-10^5\,{\rm TeV}$ mass range, our constraints are about a factor of two weaker than the ones obtained from VERITAS observations of dSphs \cite{2023ApJ...945..101A}.
-But for the $\tau^+\tau^-$ ($b\bar{b}$) channel, our results are comparable to (better than) the limits given by the IceCube’s null detection of neutrinos from dSphs \cite{PhysRevD.108.043001}.
-More importantly, our analysis can extend the constraints on DM to the larger mass range.
+{Compared to the existing limits in the $10^2-10^5\,{\rm TeV}$ mass range, our constraints are weaker than the ones obtained from the VERITAS and IceCube observations of dSphs \cite{2023ApJ...945..101A,PhysRevD.108.043001}.
+However, our analysis can extend the constraints on HDM to the larger mass range.}